smarras79/Jexpresso/docs/src/Performance Comparison.md

-# Performance Comparison of Jexpresso vs NUMA
+# Performance Comparison of Jexpresso vs legacy Fortran code

 This document compares the performance of Jexpresso against a legacy Fortran code for numerical weather prediction, focusing on wall clock times for a rising-thermal-bubble test.